cn0047/stash/ed/r/rest/README.md

 Resources can be grouped into collections.
 Each collection is homogeneous so that it contains only one type of resource.

-The following representations are common for resources:
+The following representations are common for resources: json, yaml, xml, html.
-* json
-* yaml
-* xml
-* html

 | Type | Content-Type                  |
 |------|-------------------------------|